mozilla/shield-studies-addon-template/README.md

-# Shield Study Web Extension Template
+# Shield Studies Add-On Template

 ![CircleCI badge](https://img.shields.io/circleci/project/github/mozilla/shield-studies-addon-template/master.svg?label=CircleCI)

 ## Important notice

-### We are moving to Web Extensions
+### We are moving to WebExtensions

-This is a work in progress branch for [supporting a pure Web Extension workflow in this template](https://github.com/mozilla/shield-studies-addon-template/issues/53).
+This is a work in progress branch for [supporting a pure WebExtension workflow in this template](https://github.com/mozilla/shield-studies-addon-template/issues/53).

 ## About This Repository